maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

    ![components skipped](jlcpcb-import6.png)

- - When I put this in my cart and paid there was an unpleasant surprise.
+ - When I put this in my cart and paid, there was an unpleasant surprise.
    Suddenly I had to pay $12 tax.
 That had never happened before.
    And shipping increased to $8.
 Is that the extra weight?
    Feels a bit excessive.